 No, we do not have meal plans or cafeterias in the Residence Hall.
 Instead, there are communal kitchens through out the building for residents to share.
 In addition, each room has a mid-sized refridgerator and microwave.
 Residents will need to provide their own cooking supplies, food, and utensils.

 The 1760 Third Avenue building houses over 1,100 students from colleges all over the city.
-Baruch housing will have 240 students.
+Baruch housing will have 240 students, six Resident Assistants (RAs), and one full-time professional staff living on-site.

 There is a parking garage around the corner that has monthly rates, but Baruch and the Residence Hall does not provide any parking or stipend for students.